Sheana Keane: Personal life

-Sheana Keane (born 27 May 1975) is an Irish presenter on Raidió Teilifís Éireann (RTÉ).
+Career

 She presented the programmes Health Squad (2001–2006) and The Afternoon Show (2004–2005; 2006–2010).

 Her broadcasting career began as a researcher on Wanderlust (RTÉ's Internet-based blind date programme) in 2001 and as a researcher and broadcaster on the daytime talk show Open House in 2002.

 One of RTÉ's new generation of "rising stars", Keane's interviewing skills stem from her commercial background as a Change Management Consultant.